Soumyajit7/ExcelSheetIO/README.md

 excel_reader_writer = ExcelReaderWriter('path_to_your_excel_file')

 # Use the readCellData method
-data = excel_reader_writer.readCellData('SheetName', 'UniqueIdentifier', 'ColumnHeaderName')
+data = excel_reader_writer.readCellData('SheetName', 'UniqueIdentifierInRow', 'ColumnHeaderName')

 # Print the retrieved data
 print(data)
 ```

-In the above code, replace `'path_to_your_excel_file'`, `'SheetName'`, `'UniqueIdentifier'`, and `'ColumnName'` with the path to your Excel file, the name of the sheet in the Excel file, the unique identifier from the first column, and the name of the column header, respectively.
+In the above code, replace `'path_to_your_excel_file'`, `'SheetName'`, `'UniqueIdentifierInRow'`, and `'ColumnName'` with the path to your Excel file, the name of the sheet in the Excel file, the unique identifier from the first column, and the name of the column header, respectively.

 ### Robot Framework Usage